aolabsai/archs/README.md

 # Welcome to  AO Labs

 We're building the next layer in the AI stack, AI trained by local context, awareness as code.
-More on our website.
+[More on our website](https://www.aolabs.ai/).

 At these earliest of stages our AI is at a very basic level of self-association, comparable to simplest of animals.
 It's not ChatGPT or anywhere near human levels, but it has qualities that LLMs and other status quo AI lack.

-This *archs repo* contains our first agent configurations and their applications, all open-source.
+This *archs repo* contains our first agent configurations and their applications, all open-source:
 - [Arch class](https://github.com/aolabsai/archs/blob/main/Arch.py)
 - [Agent Archs](https://github.com/aolabsai/archs/tree/main/Architectures)
 - [Applications](https://github.com/aolabsai/archs/tree/main/Applications)